fantastic001/blog/_posts/2018-05-07-parsing-in-haskell.markdown

 Let's take a look into simple definition of tree nodes for "+", "*", "-" and "/" operations.
 First of all, let's define them.
 We know that multiplication and division has priority over addition and subtraction.
 This means that multiplication and division is always subtree of addition and subtraction.
 Also, we know that brackets have priority over multiplication and division, so brackets (and expression in them) is always subtree of multiplication and division.
 For this reason, we will have three types of nodes because we have three levels of priority.

-When we are talking about addition and subtraction, we are talking about expression which has operantor (+ or -) and two operands.
+When we are talking about addition and subtraction, we are talking about expression which has operator (+ or -) and two operands.
 One of them is multiplication and another is expression (because we want to have a+b+c).
 But what if we have only a*b?
 Then we need to enable that expression can be just one tiny multiplication.
 We also have to enable something like "-a" so we will have special kind of negative expression.

-Similar thing for term, term is either multiplication, divisio or just factor.
+Similar thing for term, term is either multiplication, division or just factor.

 Factor is just identifier, just number or expression inside brackets.

-To summmarize, our definitions look liker this:
+To summarize, our definitions look liker this:

 	expression = term "+" expression | term "-" expression | term | "-" term
 	term = factor "*" term | factor "/" term | factor